-But, no one can question that onion dip makes a great appetizer or snacky dinner component, especially when supplemented with some veggie dippers.
+It’s delicious.
+This Sour Cream and Onion Dip makes for a great appetizer or snacky dinner component, especially when supplemented with some veggie dippers and potato chips.

 Commercially made onion dip mix or the premade kind from the deli case is typically made with a lot of ingredients, including but not limited to: onion, salt, hydrolyzed corn gluten, soy protein, wheat gluten, dextrose, yeast extract, corn maltodextrin, and spices.